 Needless to say, Doctor Who has had these, in The Keys of Marinus, and various other bits of plant-related mayhem over the years (e.g. The Seeds of Doom and Terror of the Vervoids).

-And now the 2011 Christmas special has sentient Christmas trees.
+And then the 2011 Christmas special had sentient Christmas trees.
 They turn out to be good, but (though YMMV) are rather nightmare inducing before you find this out.

 A mild version appears in an episode of Star Trek: Voyager where it's played for laughs.
 Captain Janeway buys an alien plant without realising it's prehensile.
 "I went to water it and it GRABBED me!" — causing fans to quip that the plant was getting more action than Chakotay ever did.

 The MC Bat Commander and Eaglebones Falconhawk find themselves trying to tie a ribbon to the top branch of a tree in The Aquabats!
 Super Show! episode "Uberchaun!".
 The tree comes to life and attacks them; eventually Eaglebones summons The Dude to tie the ribbon, and the tree becomes dormant.

 The Haven episode "Roots" had trees that extend their roots like tentacles to tear people apart.
 They were animated by The Power of Hate between the feuding Keegan and Novelli families, and revert to normal when they make peace.

 An episode of Angel had a demon tree that would capture people with its vines and drain their body fluids.